gryzzly/mishareyzlin.com/DEV.md

 - Order items in the collections by drag and drop

+- Make proper request to Netlify API to show build status

 # Ideas

 - Allow collections sorting to be selected (by which field, or manual)